natefoo/slurm-drmaa-old/README.md

 TODO
 ====

-I'd like to get the features in the various branches enabled by libslurm version (at runtime?) and merged back to a single branch.
+- Get the features in the various branches enabled by libslurm version (at runtime?) and merged back to a single branch.
+- Reimport the upstream repository from PSNC with full attributed SVN history

 RPM
 ===